 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Applicants who have Pearson Test of English Academic UKVI must have a minimum score of 51 overall with at least 44 in Writing and Speaking and at least 39 in all other sub-scores.
+Applicants who have Pearson Test of English Academic must have a minimum score of 51 overall with at least 44 in Writing and Speaking and at least 39 in all other sub-scores.

 - Business (except MSc Strategic Marketing)

 - English, Communication and Philosophy (case by case)

 - Geography and Planning (except for PhD offers requiring 7.0 in writing)

 - Law and Politics (for academic offers requiring 6.5 in writing, applicants must have 5.5 in this sub-score to join the course)

 - Medicine (MSc Ageing Health and Disease, MSc Medical Education and Master of Public Health only)

 - Pharmacy and Pharmaceutical Sciences (case by case)